PostgreSQL replication settings from a MySQL user perspective

 Next, edit pg_hba.conf.

-Here, we will enable work from the slave DB using the repl_user user we created earlier.
+Here, you will need to enable the slave DB to work using the repl_user user you created earlier.

 host replication repl_user 192.168.1.2/32 md5